How your Financial Aid is Determined & Disbursed

 - Self Help Aid – Work Study & Student Loans

-Financial aid awards are locked in at the end of the fifth day of classes for fall and spring semesters.
-Summer awards are locked in after the third day of class.
+Financial aid offers are locked in at the end of the fifth day of classes for fall and spring semesters.
+Summer offers are locked in after the third day of class.
 Aid will not be adjusted if a student changes his or her schedule after the lock in date (Financial Aid Dates).
 The student will need to follow Satisfactory Progress Guidelines for Financial Aid.
 Please check with the Financial Aid Office for further information.

 A student’s financial aid may be adjusted due to the following conditions: